Thermistors in Temperature Indicator Circuits

 Reliability of the apparatus

-As long as the temperature difference is less than 1°C, the green LED stays lighted when resistance values are utilised for a certain temperature and verified by the appropriate position of the adjustable A cursor.
+As long as the temperature difference is less than 1°C, the green LED stays lighted when resistance values are utilized for a certain temperature and verified by the appropriate position of the adjustable A cursor.

 Reducing the values of resistors R3 and R4 will provide a higher sensitivity.
 By selecting 220 ohms, for instance, the circuit responds to a variation of roughly 0.5 degrees already.